rissem/syncer/README.md

 The remote repo can be bare, but the initial sync will be signiciantly faster if it already has commits in it.
 See `syncer --help` for full options.

+The remote also must have NodeJS installed and on the path as `/usr/local/bin/node`.

 ## How it works
 Git doesn't offer an easy way to push non-committed changes to a remote repo.
 Syncer basically creates commit unattached to any user branch and pushes those to the special `__git-n-sync__` ref on the remote.
 These commits also have information about the the user's `HEAD`, basically what branch they are working off and what commit that branch is pointing to.